 Grace ∞ Joy.

-For there is even an etymological connection, as the noun, ‘grace’ (cháris), derives from the verb, ‘rejoice’ (chaírō)…as well as ‘joy’ (chará), ‘healingand forgiveness’ (charízomai).
+For there is even an etymological connection between them, as the noun, ‘grace’ (cháris), derives from the verb, ‘rejoice’ (chaírō)…which is the root for ‘joy’ (chará), ‘healingand forgiveness’ (charízomai).

 We have begun to